 Defined as:

-Options, futures, swaps, forward rate agreements and any other derivative contracts relating to climatic variables, freight rates or inflation rates or other official economic statistics that must be settled in cash or may be settled in cash at the option of one of the parties other than by reason of default or other termination event, as well as any other derivative contracts relating to assets, rights, obligations, indices and measures not otherwise mentioned in this Section, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are traded on a regulated market, OTF, or an MTF
+Options, futures, swaps, forward rate agreements and any other derivative contracts relating to climatic variables, freight rates or inflation rates or other official economic statistics that must be settled in cash or may be settled in cash at the option of one of the parties other than by reason of default or other termination event, as well as any other derivative contracts relating to assets, rights, obligations, indices and measures not otherwise mentioned in this Section, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are traded on a regulated market, OTF, or an MTF.

 CpML analysis:

-In the analysis for Clauses 5, 6 & 7 no restriction has been placed on the underlying in particular referring to climatic variables, freight rates or inflation rates or other official economic statistics and so such transaction reports in the CpML format will be captured by those clauses and no additional filtering criteria are required here.
+In the analysis for clauses 5, 6 & 7 no restriction has been placed on the underlying in particular referring to climatic variables, freight rates or inflation rates or other official economic statistics and so such transaction reports in the CpML format will be captured by those clauses and no additional filtering criteria are required here.

 CpML filter criteria: